-ISO 14001 EMS standard - The Organization de Standards International (ISO), formed in Amsterdam in 1947, sets standards for a wide range of products and management operations.
+ISO 14001 EMS standard - The International Organization for Standardization (ISO) sets standards for a wide range of products and management operations.
 Following the success of the ISO 9000 Standards for quality management, ISO introduced the 14000 series for environmental management.
 BNL was the first DOE Office of Science laboratory to obtain third-party registration to this globally recognized environmental standard.